stevecj/carton_db.rb/README.md

 A database is accessed through an instance of a database class.

-An instance of a database class maintains no state in memory between calls to its methods except the database name.
+An instance of a database class maintains no state in memory between calls to its methods except for the database name.

 An empty directory is a valid empty database.